Home Safety Checklist

-The end of winter and the start of spring means a return to warmer weather and outdoor activities, and for many of us includes spring cleaning!
+The end of winter and the start of spring means a return to warmer weather and outdoor activities, including spring cleaning!
 Spring cleaning can mean many things, but one of the most important reasons to spring clean is to take stock of your home and assess any problems or damage that arose over the winter.

 Plus, it’s also a great time to purge unwanted possessions and prepare your home for the coming of warmer weather.
 You might not enjoy spring cleaning and spring safety preparation, but it’s essential to prepare your home for warmer weather and make sure that you and your family are safe.
 Proper spring safety activities can reduce the opportunities for injuries or accidents inside or outside your home.

 Additionally, it also helps you minimize the chance of costly property damage as the warmer weather approaches.

 Don’t Forget Your Basement and Yard on Your Home Safety Checklist

 Check Your Basement for Sneaky Problems